z448/pgcheck/README.md

+[Article](https://info.lookout.com/rs/051-ESQ-475/images/lookout-pegasus-technical-analysis.pdf) didn't reveal full contents of spyware files so only way to check for presence of these files was to check/compare filenames.
+But it's unlikely that now after such news coverage they would use same filenames.
+So instead pgcheck searches for one main Pegasus file which can find without knowing it's name as it's copy of signed binary in iOS (/System/Library/Frameworks/JavaScriptCore.framework/Resources/jsc).
+Seems 'jsc' has been removed from 9.3.5.

 *update v2.8-7*
 - pgcheck is now comparing files to 'jsc' binary which Pegasus copies into `/usr/libexec/` directory.
 This copy is used to start Pegasus daemons when user restarts device
 - removed deleting of files as modified spyware could use different names